AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ###getStat

 This method is to be used when you need to display some statistic information.
-The variecy of fields for this method is not complied the same way as shown above.
-The avaliable fields for this method are given below.
+The variety of fields for this method is not complied the same way as shown above.
+The available fields for this method are given below.

 <table class="dtTABLE">
 <tr>